Shopify Conversion Rate Optimization

 by Joshua Uebergang of Digital Darts

 Beauty is the shallow veneer of good web design.
-Pixel-pushers have no clue about conversion rate optimization; designing for appearance and functionality with only words that “we’ll achieve your business goals”.
+Pixel-pushers know little about conversion rate optimization; designing for appearance and functionality with words that “we’ll achieve your business goals”.

-Facebook, Google, YouTube, Wikipedia, Amazon, eBay—all these online monsters are aesthetically ugly.
+Facebook, Google, YouTube, Wikipedia, Amazon, and eBay—all online monsters—are aesthetically ugly.
 Functionally, they are brilliant.
 These companies test and tweak little elements every week like the addition of an icon on a form, change of navigation text, or introduction of a new element to see the effect on business goals.

 Store design does not need to be art.
 The crux of good ecommerce design is revenue.
 All else is irrelevant.

-The given design ideas and methodology show why certain designs work – and how you can apply the concepts to pluck low-hanging fruit in your store.
-It is tempting to be hand-held into a high ecommerce conversion rate by straight up doing what worked for another store.
-Resist and test.
-What boosted sales for one store may not work for you.
+The given design ideas and methodology show why certain designs work and how you can apply the concepts to pluck low-hanging fruit from your store.
+Default to principles.
+Apply the principles to your situation.
+It is tempting to be hand-held into a high ecommerce conversion rate by copying another store, but this can hurt performance when you don’t understand the principles.
+What boosted sales for one store may not work for yours.

-The implications of axises in design is monumental.
+The implications of axes in design are monumental.
 Everything on your page either builds an axis or destroys an axis.
-Groups of centered elements is bad usability unless you want interruption.
-Centered logos can destroy navigation.
+Groups of centred elements are bad usability unless you want interruption.

-Notice how the volatile button of “Move to Trash Can” in the Google Analytics property view is nowhere near an axis line.
-The feature is available for the user seeking it but invisible to others.
+A button to delete something valuable, like removing an item from cart, should typically be placed outside an axis.
+Notice below how the volatile button of “Move to Trash Can” in the Google Analytics property view is nowhere near an axis line.
+The feature is available for the user seeking it yet invisible to others.
 That is purposeful design.

 Common points of optimization for stores are form elements, navigation, and images.
 Cart and product pages have the most opportunity for Shopify owners.

-Knowing about the axis of interaction gives you an understanding of interaction data, lets you predict flaws in design, and helps you form a hypothesis to test a design with intent to optimize.
+The axis of interaction principle gives you an understanding of interaction data, lets you predict flaws in design, and helps you form a hypothesis to test a design with intent to optimise.

-Poor contrast is further disastrous for users with poor vision, low-quality monitors, and glare on screens.
+Low contrast is disastrous for users with poor vision, low-quality monitors, and glare on screens.
+What is hard to use does not get used.

-Load up a product page on your store then stand back two meters.
+Load up a product page on your store then stand back two metres.
 Pretend you’ve never seen your store before.
 Can you tell where the navigation, product images, production description, and call-to-actions reside?
-What are links that can be clicked?
+What links can be clicked?

-There is no best color for you.
-Pick colors that match your brand or have a subtle psychological influence.
-Keep your call-to-action colors distinct and consistent.
+There is no best colour for you.
+Pick colours that match your brand or have a subtle psychological influence.
+Give fonts and backgrounds enough contrast for accessibility by using a tool like WebAIM.
+Keep your call-to-action colours distinct and consistent.

-Color contrast matters most.
+Colour contrast matters more than what shade of teal looks best.
 Be a contrast rebellion.
 Call-to-actions need to be clear and look like they can be clicked.
-Links need to look like links, not white blobs.
+Links must look like links, not white blobs.

-A “coming soon” collection is not the key piece to draw attention with red.
-Consider color as a whole because one element can affect the whole.
-Color can form an axis of interaction.
-Grab your users by their eyes and use color to control focus.
+Consider colour as a whole because one element can affect the whole.
+Colour can form an axis of interaction.
+A “coming soon” collection in the main navigation is not the key piece to draw attention with red.
+Grab your users by their eyes as you use colour to control focus.

 What food additive sounds most dangerous: Hnegripitrom or Magnalroxate?